Updated Friday 11th December 2020

 - Booking in advance, online or over the phone is preferable.
 Where this is not possible, and a venue has staff available to take bookings consider mandating contactless or at least card payment, to avoid handling cash.

 - Cleaning protocols should be put in place to limit coronavirus transmission in public places.
 It is advised that touch points should be particular areas of focus for increased cleaning.

 - Maintaining hygiene, through handwashing, sanitisation facilities and toilets.

-- If there is the capacity and resource to be in a position to serve takeaway food and drinks, then hot and cold food may be served for consumption off the premises (i.e. outside of the building).
+- If there is the capacity and resource to be in a position to serve takeaway food and drinks, current government guidelines for the hospitality sector must be followed.

 - Any facilities associated with outdoor sports and physical activities are permitted to re-open.

 - Each venue should make their own decisions about when their facilities are ready.

 - Facilities can decide whether or not they hire out equipment, including canoes and other paddle craft.
 Hire Operators should follow the NI Executive guidance.